Tharun-Tej-0110/jlgkjhvj/README.md

     git clone https://github.com/your-username/telegram-bot.git
     ```
 2. Add your bot token to Render's environment variables as `TELEGRAM_TOKEN`.
-3. Deploy the service using Render by connecting your GitHub repository and configuring as per `render.yaml`.
+3. Add the webhook URL (your Render web service URL) as `WEBHOOK_URL` once the service is live.

-## Usage
+4. Deploy the service using Render by connecting your GitHub repository and configuring as per `render.yaml`.

-- Start the bot and use `/start` command to interact with it.
+After deployment, set up your webhook by accessing `/set_webhook` endpoint on your Render service: